Common Lisp the Language, 2nd Edition

 All types of error conditions inherit from this condition.
 This is a

-subtype of serious-condition
+subtype of serious-condition.

-The default condition type for signal
+The default condition type for signal and

-.
+warn is simple-condition.
 The default

-condition type for error
+condition type for error and cerror is

 [Type]